MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-22/Attendence_Minutes.md

 7. Run the scraping for full number of pages
 8. Start dataprocessing slides - Canva
 9. Write and Upload attendence
-10. Edit webscraping code to scrape by postcode
+10. Edit webscraping code to scrape by postcode, add extra features in final scrape code

 Allocation: